roadrunner-server/docs/kv/overview-kv.md

 - [BoltDB](https://github.com/etcd-io/bbolt) - does not require a separate server,
 - [In-memory](./memory.md) storage — temporary stores data in RAM.

-It is able to handle cache operations more efficiently than the same operations in PHP, leading to faster response times and improved application performance.
+It can handle cache operations more efficiently than the same operations in PHP, leading to faster response times and improved application performance.

-It provides the ability to store arbitrary data inside the RoadRunner between different requests (in case of HTTP application) or different types of applications.
-Thus, using [Temporal](https://docs.temporal.io/docs/php/introduction), for example, you can transfer data inside the [HTTP application](../php/worker.md)and vice versa.
+It provides the ability to store arbitrary data inside RoadRunner between different requests (in the case of an HTTP application) or different types of applications.
+Thus, using [Temporal](https://docs.temporal.io/docs/php/introduction), for example, you can transfer data inside the [HTTP application](../php/worker.md) and vice versa.

 One of the key benefits of using the RoadRunner KV plugin is its RPC interface, which allows for seamless integration with your existing infrastructure.

 ![kv-general-info](https://user-images.githubusercontent.com/2461257/128436785-3dadbf0d-13c3-4e0c-859c-4fd9668558c8.png)

-## Opentelemetry tracing
+## OpenTelemetry tracing

-All KV drivers support opentelemetry tracing.
+All KV drivers support OpenTelemetry tracing.
-To enable tracing, you need to add [otel](../lab/otel.md) section to your configuration file:
+To enable tracing, add the [otel](../lab/otel.md) section to your configuration file:

 {% code title=".rr.yaml" %}